[Case Study Off Road México]

 Access a navigable, mobile-optimized website

-Defining these profiles allowed me to understand that trust is not designed through aesthetics alone, but through functional content, evidence, and clarity.
+Defining these profiles allowed me to understand that trust is conveyed through intelligent design, functional content, recent evidence, and clarity of information.

-Based on these insights, I developed the user journey — mapping touchpoints and friction moments to guide decisions toward a digital experience consistent with the brand’s value and prestige.
+Based on these insights, I developed the user journey, mapping touchpoints and friction points to guide decisions toward a digital experience consistent with the brand's value and prestige.

 [Proto-journey]

 The map revealed a fragmented experience.
-Although Carla could find the company through search engines, the lack of clear information and updated content generated distrust.
-Without recent projects or detailed service descriptions, she tended to leave the site before making contact.
+Although Carla could find the company on search engines, the lack of clear information and updated content made her distrustful.
+Not seeing any recent projects or detailed descriptions of services made her leave the site before making contact.

-This analysis helped me identify strategic opportunities — such as reorganizing content to reduce friction, improving visual hierarchy, and communicating Off Road México’s experience in a more human and credible way.
+This analysis allowed me to visualize strategic opportunities for reorganizing content to reduce friction, improving communication about services, and connecting them with recent, clear visual evidence in a more human and credible way.

 🔑

-The homepage needed to communicate the value proposition at first glance.
+The homepage had to communicate the value proposition at first sight.

-Showcasing achievements, recent photos, and testimonials would strengthen user trust.
+Showing achievements, recent photos, and testimonials would reinforce trust.

-A structure was needed to naturally guide users toward action.
+A structure was needed to guide users toward action.

-The copy had to align with the automotive industry’s tone, but in a more accessible and contemporary way.
+The texts had to be aligned with the communication style of the automotive sector, but with a more accessible and contemporary tone.

 💡

-Focused on communicating experience and key differentiators through visual content and brand storytelling.
+Focused on communicating experience and key differentiators, with visual content and brand storytelling.

-Improved the Services section with clearer descriptions, icons, and visible calls to action.
+Improve the services section by presenting each offer with clear descriptions, icons, and visible calls to action.

-Used legible typography, high contrast, and a consistent rhythm to facilitate scannability.
+Using legible typography, high contrast, and visual rhythm that facilitates scanning

-Integrated success stories, certifications, and featured clients to reinforce digital credibility.
+Integrating success stories, certifications, and prominent clients to support digital reputation

-This exercise helped me shift my design perspective — redesigning the first impression a brand makes on its B2B clients.
+This exercise helped me change my perspective on design, redesigning the first impression that a brand makes on its B2B customer.

-The Proto-Journey allowed me to translate emotions into actionable design decisions, strengthening the connection between digital experience, reputation, and corporate credibility.
+The Proto-Journey allowed me to translate emotions into concrete design decisions, reinforcing the relationship between digital experience, reputation, and business credibility.

 [Value proposition canvas]

-After mapping the current experience, I aimed to connect what Off Road México offers as a B2B company with what users truly value when seeking a strategic partner for automotive events.
+After mapping the current experience, I searched to connect what Off Road Mexico offers as a B2B company with what users truly value when looking for a strategic partner in automotive events.

-To achieve this, I used a Value Proposition Canvas, taking Carla Torres — the marketing coordinator who represents the most frequent client profile — as a reference point.
+To achieve this, I used a Value Proposition Canvas, taking Carla Torres, the marketing coordinator who represents the most recurring customer profile, as a reference.

-This exercise made it possible to visualize how the brand’s products and services could reduce user frustrations, such as the lack of clear information or outdated images, while amplifying benefits like trust, visual evidence, and clarity in processes.
+With this exercise, visualize how improving the description of the brand's products and services can relieve frustrations, such as a missing clear information or outdated images, while enhancing benefits such as trust, visual evidence, and clarity in processes.

-These insights later translated into prioritization criteria, helping define the essential functionalities for the MVP through the MoSCoW method.
+These findings were translated into prioritization criteria, which later helped me define the essential functionalities for the MVP using the MoSCoW method.

-The challenge wasn’t to do more, but to do it better — to build a website that addressed real user needs without relying on external resources.
+I knew that part of the challenge was to build a site that would meet real needs without relying on external resources.

-That’s why I chose WordPress, which allowed me to create an MVP from scratch through self-learning, balancing design, strategy, and execution.
+That's why I chose WordPress, which allowed me to create an MVP from scratch in a self-taught way, balancing design, strategy, and execution.

-To prioritize effectively, I applied the MoSCoW method, which helped me define a realistic balance between what was essential and what was optional, guided by user experience and business goals.
+To prioritize, I applied the MoSCoW method, which helped me define a realistic approach between what was essential and what was dispensable, always guided by user experience and business objectives.

 🧭

-👁️ The priority was to eliminate visual and structural friction, ensuring users could find what mattered most effortlessly.
+👁️ The priority was to eliminate visual and structural friction, ensuring that users could find essential information without effort.

-🏠 I reorganized the main menu, added visible and unified CTAs, and simplified descriptions so every visitor could quickly understand who Off Road México is and how to get in touch within seconds.
+🏠 Reorganize the main menu, visible and unifying CTAs, and descriptions with simple language so that every visitor could understand who Off Road Mexico is and how to contact them in seconds.

 🏆